- Home

 Clickable formats come in several flavors, including store locators, galleries, and carousels, the ability to choose your own commercial, and on-screen contact info submission.

+a.
 Store Locators

 Imagine a pizza franchise that wanted to personalize ads to different viewers by instantly displaying the nearest location.
 That’s the power of store locator ads.